latticetower/dr-derks-mutants/README.md

  - 💪 Challenge Page: https://www.aicrowd.com/challenges/dr-derk-s-mutant-battlegrounds

 - This solution is based on [Official starter kit](https://gitlab.aicrowd.com/dr-derk-s-mutant-battlegrounds/starter-kit).
-In official starter kit you can find submission instructions and other useful information, which I've decided to remove from this readme file.
+In official starter kit you can find submission instructions and other useful information, which I've decided to remove from this readme file (which was also copied from original starter kit).

 - Current solution in repository's `main` branch is based on minimalistic implementation of [DQN algorithm](https://github.com/seungeunrho/minimalRL/blob/master/dqn.py), which was adapted to different environment conditions.
 Content from `snd_nn` branch was made by other team participant and it is work in progress.